gostnort/FlightCheckPy/resources/technical_api_documentation.md

 **Location**: `ui/components/`

-**Purpose**: Provides reusable, maintainable UI components with clear separation of concerns - calculation functions separated from display logic for better maintainability and testability.
+**Purpose**: Provides reusable, maintainable UI components with a clear separation of concerns - calculation functions separated from display logic for better maintainability and testability.

 #### Component Structure